magnusdanielson/spfx-aurelia/README.md

 # spfx-aurelia
 Use Aurelia with SharePoint Framework (SPFx).
 The repository contains a working example of the traditional Aurelia Skeleton Navigation project.

+If you have questions you can reach me @magnusdanielson on Twitter.

+It is tested on the below versions of node and npm.

+npm --v
+3.10.8

+node -v
+v6.11.5

 ### Building the code

 ```bash